Logo Casa Guardiola

 Casa Palacio Guardiola Sevilla Eventos Bodas

-The courtyard contains the old Cross of the Inquisition, which is more than 400 years old and was replaced by a more modern and more in keeping with the Plateresque style of the Town Hall.
-This cross commemorates the celebration of the last act of faith celebrated by the Inquisition.
+The courtyard houses the ancient Cross of the Inquisition, over 400 years old.
+This cross was replaced by a newer one that better aligns with the Plateresque style of the Town Hall.
+It serves as a commemoration of the last act of faith conducted by the Inquisition.

-The design of the house is due to the taste and aesthetic direction of its owner who, holding political positions as senator of Seville or Director of the excavations of Italica, was able to provide the house with historical jewels, apart from the majesty of its colonnaded courtyard, such as the authentic cross of the Inquisition.
+The design of the house is attributed to the taste and aesthetic direction of Andrés Parladé Heredia, who, by holding political positions such as senator of Seville or Director of the Italica excavations, was able to adorn the house with historical jewels, apart from the majesty of its columned patio, such as the authentic cross of the Inquisition.

 Casa Palacio eventos sevilla